Ex-Louis Berger execs sentenced in U.S. over foreign bribe scheme

 The probe led to Louis Berger, a $1 billion privately-held company based in Morristown, New Jersey, agreeing in July 2015 to pay $17.1 million as part of a deferred prosecution agreement and retain a compliance monitor for three years.

-Louis Berger in a statement emphasized that McClung had not worked at the company since 2012.
-The company said it had accepted full responsibility for the actions of its former executives.

-A lawyer for Hirsch did not respond to a request for comment.
+A lawyer for Hirsch did not respond to requests for comment, nor did Louis Berger.
 A lawyer for McClung declined to comment.

 Prosecutors said from 1998 to 2010, Louis Berger and its employees orchestrated $3.9 million in bribe payments to foreign officials.